oun/gcp-instances-scheduler/functions/gke/README.md

 ## Trigger Pub/Sub Function

-Publish a message to start all instances in the project my-project-id:
+Publish a message to start all regional and zonal cluster node pools in the project my-project-id:

 ```
 gcloud pubsub topics publish start-instance-event \
 --message='{"project": "my-project-id"}'
 ```

-Publish a message to stop instances with label environment=dev in my-project-id project:
+Publish a message to stop zonal cluster node pools in asia-southeast1-c zone and my-project-id project:

 ```
 gcloud pubsub topics publish stop-instance-event \
---message='{"project": "my-project-id", labels: {"environment": "dev"}}'
+--message='{"project": "my-project-id", "zones": ["asia-southeast1-c"]}'
 ```

 Check function logs to see the result: